LIMUNIMI/ASMD/README.rst

 Roadmap
 =======

 #.
+Add matching of same music piece among different datasets
+#.
 Added `torch.DatasetDump` for preprocessing datasets and use them in pytorch
 #.
 Add new modalities (video, images)
 #.
-Improve the artificial misalignment
-#.
-Add datasets for the artificial misalignment (e.g. ASAP, Giant-Midi Piano)
-#.
 Add other datasets
 #.
-Refactoring of the API (it's a bit long now...)
+Refactoring of the `filter` function (it's a bit long now...)

 Cite us
 =======